 (3) "Lower-division institution of higher education" means a public junior college, public state college, or public technical institute, as those terms are defined by Section 61.003.

-(b) Each general academic teaching institution shall:

-(1) identify each lower-division institution of higher education from which the general academic teaching institution regularly receives at least 20 percent of its transfer students; and

-(2) establish an articulation agreement with each lower-division institution of higher education identified under Subdivision (1) for each certificate or degree program for which at least five percent of students transferring from the lower-division institution to the general academic teaching institution receive transfer credit.
+(b) Each general academic teaching institution may enter into an articulation agreement with any lower-division institution of higher education for a certificate or degree program for which students transferring from the lower-division institution to the general academic teaching institution regulary receive transfer credit.

-(c) An articulation agreement established under Subsection (b)(2) must enable a transfer student to receive up to 60 semester credit hours for courses completed at the lower-division institution of higher education.
+(c) An articulation agreement established may enable a transfer student to receive up to 60 semester credit hours for courses completed at the lower-division institution of higher education.

+(d) A lower-division institution of higher education that has not established an articulation agreement with a general academic teaching institution may, with the mutual agreement of the general academic teaching institution, be governed by the terms of an articulation agreement that exists between the general academic teaching institution and another lower-division institution of higher education.

-(d) A general academic teaching institution's participation in an articulation agreement under this section does not affect the institution's admissions policies.
+(e) A general academic teaching institution's participation in an articulation agreement under this section does not affect the institution's admissions policies.

 SECTION 2.
-Section 61.822, Education Code, is amended by adding Subsections (a-2) and (b-1) and amending Subsection (b) to read as follows:
+Section 61.822, Education Code, is amended by adding Subsections (a-2), (b-1), (b-2), (b-3), (b-4), (b-5), (d-1), (d-2), (f) and (g) and amending Subsection (b) to read as follows:

 (a-2) The recommended core curriculum developed under Subsection (a-1) must have the following components: